GENERAL THINGS TO KNOW ABOUT PIANO ENSEMBLE CLASSES

 Each ensemble should register once per selection they wish to perform.
-At the time of registering, each participant’s name will need to be entered.
+At the time of registering, each participant’s name will need to be entered – whoever is registering the ensemble should take special care to spell all names correctly.
 For competitive duets and trios, the ensemble must enter into the category that reflects the ensemble’s average solo level and must play repertoire that reflects that level’s difficulty.
-In situations where the average level of the ensemble crosses over between classes, the ensemble must register in the class that reflects the level of the more advanced player.
+For example, in a piano duet where one player is entered in level 1 solo classes and the other player is entered in level 2 solo classes, the average level is 1.5, so this piano duet would enter the elementary piano duet class.
+Elementary is considered level 2 and lower.
+Junior is considered level 3, 4 and 5.
+Intermediate is considered level 6, 7 and 8.
+Senior is considered level 9 and higher.
+In situations where the average level of the ensemble crosses over between classes, the ensemble must register in the class that reflects the level of the more advanced player, even if this means that a level 5 solo player is competing in an intermediate duet class, for example.
 For quartets, family duets, and non-competitive duets, the ensemble should register according to the level of the repertoire selection they intend to perform.
 Duets are for one piano, four hands.
 Duos are for two pianos, four hands.
 Trios are for one piano, six hands.
 Quartets are for two pianos, eight hands.

 FAMILY & NON-COMPETITIVE DUETS

 Family duets and non-competitive duet classes are non-competitive.
 Ensembles will receive written and verbal feedback from the adjudicator.
 No marks, ribbons or seals will be given in the spirit of non-competitiveness for family classes.
 Family classes are for sibling or child-parent combinations.

 PIANO QUARTET NIGHT